-The Ryder Cup returns in September with Europe bidding to retain the title they won in 2018 when comfortably defeating the United States team at Le Golf National, France.
+The 43rd Ryder Cup returns this weekend with Europe bidding to retain the title they won in 2018 when comfortably defeating the United States team at Le Golf National, France.

 What is the Ryder Cup?

 Teams of 12 players are chosen by ranking, with each team captain picking several players to make up their squad.
-For example, Jon Rahm who has scored the most points on the European Tour is automatically selected, while non-playing European Captain Pádraig Harrington, will choose three wildcard players to make up his team of 12.
+For example, Jon Rahm who has scored the most points on the European Tour was automatically selected, while non-playing European Captain Pádraig Harrington, choose three wildcard players – Sergio Garcia, Shane Lowry and Ian Poulter – to make up his team of 12.

 Any player can be picked to play in a maximum of five matches over the three days.
 Each winning four-ball or foursome partnership and each individual win after 18 holes scores a point for their team.
 A tied match earns each team half a point.